racingmars/ctc-mainframe-api/README.md

 Next, copy the config.json.sample file to config.json and adjust it
 appropriately:

- * `listen_port` is the HTTP listener port the service will lisetn on.
+ * `listen_port` is the HTTP listener port the service will listen on.
  * `hercules_host` is the address of your system Hercules runs on.
  * `hercules_v313` must be true for Hercules 3.13, false for all other versions (spinhawk, hyperion).